byverdu/byverdu.github.io/curriculum.md

 	</tr>
 </table>

-You can see some of my previous work by [following this link](http://byverdu.es/portfolio).

 ## Languages

 1. English, fluent, advance professional level.
 2. Spanish, native speaker.
-3. Catalan, native speaker.

-## Pre-Makers Academy

-Before attending Makers Academy I had been working as a Chef for more than ten years in all kinds of restaurants and hotels in Spain and the United Kingdom.

-## Education

-- 3 grado de B.U.P.
-1994-1998 (equiv to A Levels)
-- Two years course in Mey's Hoffman restaurant.
-2000-2002
-- Two years of vocational training in Electricity and Network installations.
-2005-2007
-- Mac Integration Basics 10.6 OS X.  2011

 ## What Albert does when he is not coding?

 I enjoy climbing, running outdoors, watch Tv series and read some tweets.